-Getting Old Overnight: Why Sleeping May Age You Faster
+Getting Old Overnight: Why Sleeping Might Make You Age Faster

 If you've been subscribing to the notion that a girl needs her beauty sleep, you may want to reconsider.
 Apparently, your visits to dreamland could be giving you wrinkles.

 The American Academy of Dermatology notes that sleeping in certain positions — on your side or face-down in the pillow — causes “sleep lines” on your face and neck.
 After many nights of slumbering in the same position, they can become permanent.
 Sleeping on your side can also wrinkle your chest.
 Whatever you call them (“boob lines,” anyone?), they're just as unsightly.

 Individual doctors affirm this furrow-inducing sleep phenomenon.
 “Sleep lines are a well-recognized dermatologic entity,” says dermatologist Dr. Arnold Oppenheim.
 “You can test for these lines yourself [versus regular wrinkles] by simply applying pressure to the side you sleep on.
 If the lines are duplicated and accented, your lines are most [likely] sleep lines.”

 Don’t sleep in a chair just yet, however!
 Here are some tips for conquering these insidious creases.

 While you might typically reserve the flat-on-your-back position for certain other bedroom activities, it's the cheapest and most effective way to smooth out sleep lines for both face and chest.
 “Sleeping on your back is the best option, but many people find it uncomfortable,” Dr. Oppenheim says.

 Back sleeping can be tough at first, but once you get the hang of it, you’ll enjoy more benefits than just erasing wrinkles.
 The position can also help achieve better breathing, a straighter spine, and a reduction in migraines and back pain.

 A few tips to help you maintain the missionary position: